 MSCA & SMART 4.0

-The emergence of smart manufacturing, including initiatives such as Industry 4.0 and digital manufacturing, is leading to a transformational change in all aspects of the supply chain, and will change how companies structure their manufacturing operations, and how they cooperate with suppliers and customers.
+The emergence of Smart Manufacturing, including initiatives such as Industry 4.0 and digital manufacturing, is leading to a transformational change in all aspects of the supply chain – from how companies structure their manufacturing operations to how they cooperate with suppliers and customers.
 Adopting the smart manufacturing transformation is critical for the long‐term competitiveness of Irish and European industry.

 Given this evolution, the main objective of the MSCA cofund SMART 4.0 Fellowship with CONFIRM Centre is to deliver the next generation smart manufacturing leaders with strong “systems-level thinking” and interdisciplinary skills, to help drive Industry 4.0 forward for Europe and to deliver the greatest impact potential for advancement.
 To achieve this, CONFIRM Centre will establish and deliver, via the SMART 4.0 programme, world‐class training and research opportunities to postdoctoral Fellows in order to increase Europe’s critical mass in this field.

-The SMART 4.0 programme will offer 16 Fellowships for incoming mobility of Experienced Researchers (ER), each 24 months in duration.
+SMART 4.0 programme will offer 16 Fellowships, each 24 months in duration in the Republic of Ireland

-SMART will adhere to the MSCA cofund principle of ‘individually-driven mobility’ meaning that Fellows will have full freedom to choose their research topic, host institution and supervisor (all within the extensive reach of and with due regard to the end‐use applications in CONFIRM Centre’s Hub research and industry targeted spoke themes – Smart Products, Smart Machines, Smart Production Systems and Smart Supply Chains; see Themes – Hubs & Spokes).
-Prospective Fellows will be embedded in an international, interdisciplinary and Intersectoral environment, and will be well-poised to capitalize on CONFIRM Centre’s excellent industry and research architecture.
+SMART will adhere to the MSCA cofund principle of ‘individually-driven mobility’ meaning that Fellows will have full freedom to choose their host institution, supervisor and research topic (with alignment to CONFIRM Centre’s Hub research and industry targeted spoke themes – Smart Products, Smart Machines, Smart Production Systems and Smart Supply Chains; see Themes – Hubs & Spokes).
+Prospective Fellows will be embedded in an international, interdisciplinary and intersectoral environment, and will be well-poised to capitalize on CONFIRM Centre’s excellent industry and research architecture.

-SMART 4.0 will publish 2 open calls for proposals, which will be widely disseminated to the relevant target groups (see §5.1).
+SMART 4.0 will publish 2 open calls for proposals, which will be disseminated internationally.
 The evaluation and selection process will be based on international peer review, and will be open, transparent, merit‐based and equitable.
-A first phase will consist of remote review of written applications, whilst a second phase will consist of interviews (see §5.3).
-Those successful in this process, will receive an offer of a Fellowship as a SMART 4.0 Marie Skłodowska-Curie Fellow with CONFIRM Centre for Smart Manufacture.
+Phase 1 will consist of remote review of written applications, whilst a Phase 2 will consist of formal panel interviews.
+Those successful will receive an offer of a SMART 4.0 Marie Skłodowska-Curie Fellowship with CONFIRM Centre for Smart Manufacture.

 To foster the Fellows’ career development, the SMART 4.0 training programme will include:

-- An Individualised 24 month research training project, developed by the Fellow with input from one or more members of CONFIRM Centre’s academic community
+- An individualised 24 month research training project, developed by the Fellow with input from CONFIRM Centre’s academic community

-- Attendances at CONFIRM Centre and affiliates’ Spring and Summer schools; a keynote speech at CONFIRM Centre’s annual conference
+- Attendances at CONFIRM Centre and affiliates’ Spring and Summer schools

-- A compulsory 3-month (minimum) industrial secondment (see Partners – Academic, Industry)
+- A compulsory 3-month (min.) industrial secondment (see Partners – Academic, Industry)